Celebrate with us!

 We always have such an amazing group of artists for Art Walk.
 You won’t want to miss it!
 Mark your calendar for this event, and spread the word!
 We will update this page with a list of participating artists as we get closer to the date.
 Each location has something different, as well as artist demonstrations, talks, and refreshments.
 You’ll have wonderful opportunities to meet the artists, and talk about their work.
 Maps will be available at the various studios.

 "Cow Parsley and Lupine" by Michael Gibbons

-At the Yaquina River Museum of Art located at 151 NE Alder Street, guest artist Earl Newman will be displaying his silk-screen prints.
+At the Yaquina River Museum of Art located at 151 NE Alder Street, guest artist Marion Moir will be featuring her watercolors and mix media works.

 Ivan Kelly’s painting “Clearing, A Winter Evening” shows his mastery of marine painting.

 For 40 years Ivan Kelly has painted the landscapes from the Canadian Rockies all the way to the high desert of New Mexico.

 “I love the way light transforms the landscape, in particular early morning when the air is fresh and the shadows are long and transparent," he says, “and I believe the best way to paint the beautiful subtleties of light is with easel firmly planted where it’s happening, on a cliff edge, riverbank or sand dune.”